gb221/alexjvale/_notes/technological-progress-and-ebitda-margins.md

 Airlines could compete on route selection, in-flight services, and safety reputation but the biggest contributor to their game was fixed - the aircrafts.

-And then, in 1968, Boeing introduced a new technology to the game: the 747.
+Then, in 1968, Boeing introduced a new technology to the game: the 747.

 | Aircraft model | Year | Passengers | Operating cost/hr | Cost per seat/hr |
 | --- | --- | --- | --- | --- |